Creating event notifications

 MC Hosted Collector?

 If Monte Carlo hosts your collector, unfortunately this guide cannot be used.
-You must use the process outlined here: enabling s3 events.
+You must use the process outlined in S3 Events - Query Logs.

 For resources that require configuring S3 events, the CLI can be used to automate the process.